 Are you looking to maximize your website’s visibility on Google Search?
 With Google Search Console, you can easily optimize your site and increase your search presence.

 Search Console Tips

 Search Console was renamed from Google Webmaster Tools in 2015.

 You can reach Search Console at https://www.google.com/webmasters/tools/home, the Search Console tips included in this page are updated regularly to reflect the most current thinking about the subject.
-If you have suggestion or tips to include, please free to comment below.
+If you have suggestions or tips to include, please free to comment below.

 What is the Search Console?

-Search Console is a free Search Engine Optimization (SEO) service provided by Google as part of their ongoing drive to improve the quality of website listings.
+Search Console is a free Search Engine Optimization (SEO) service provided by Google as part of its ongoing drive to improve the quality of website listings.
 The service is targeted at webmasters (people who manage websites) and requires a moderate understanding of internet technology to use effectively.

 It allows webmasters to submit XML sitemaps to Google for indexing, check the status of those indexes, and optimize the visibility of websites under their control.